wet-boew/wet-boew-drupal/modules/custom/wetkit_demo/README.md

 WetKit Demo
 =============
-Demo content and functionality to help show the power of WetKit
+Demo content and functionality to help show the power of the WxT-Drupal distro

 Customizations
 * This App was initially based and can sometimes pull upstream from Panopoly Demo @ drupal.org/project/panopoly_demo